ArthurSrz/smart-documentation/index.md

 title: Home
 ---

-# Welcome to My GitHub Pages Site
+# Welcome to Smart Documentation
 This is the content of my homepage.